Queen Bee Salon & Spa FAQs

 We have several professional peel options to choose from at Queen Bee.
 However, once in the room if your esthetician decides your skin is not a perfect fit for the peel you selected, they will advise you of other options.

 Can I get a facial if I’m pregnant?

-How long does it last?
+How long will my spray tan last?

 About 7 to 10 days.
-You can keep your tan longer by AVOIDING long hot showers, Mineral Oil based lotions, excessive exfoliation, swimming in Chlorine bleach pools and, the beach (salt water acts as an exfoliant).
-Also people who work out a lot and shower more often will not keep their tans as LONG as most.
+You can keep your tan longer by AVOIDING long hot showers, mineral oil-based lotions, excessive exfoliation, swimming in chlorine bleach pools, and the beach (saltwater acts as an exfoliant).
+Also, people who work out a lot and shower more often will not keep their tans as LONG as most.

-Get a DHA based lotion/extender lotion.
-Any lotion with DHA in it, when used about every other day, will help keep your tan longer.
+- Get a DHA based lotion/extender.
+Any lotion with DHA in it, when used every other day, will help prolong your tan.
 You should always wash your hands after applying the lotion as DHA will stain your hands.

 How does a spray tan work?